-ESA is an allowance for people claiming benefit on the grounds of incapacity.
-It is an integrated contribution based and income related allowances.
-It can lead to intensive work focussed support based on Work Programme or Jobcentre Plus offer provision.
-Contribution based ESA is payable if you have paid or been credited with enough class 1 or class 2 National Insurance contributions in the relevant tax year.
-Income related ESA is payable if you do not have enough money coming in.
-You can claim income related ESA for:- you and your partner; some housing costs and special needs.
-For example, if you or a member of your family have a disability.
+Contribution based ESA is an allowance for people claiming benefit on the grounds of incapacity and is payable if you have paid or been credited with enough class 1 or class 2 National Insurance contributions in the relevant tax year.
 ESA does not include money for children or qualifying young persons.
-You can claim Child Tax Credit.
+You would have to claim Universal Credit.

 A claim to ESA will involve a Work Capability Assessment.
 There can be 2 parts to this assessment.
 Initially, you will complete and return form ESA50.
 This form asks for details of medical professional support you have, medications you are prescribed and how your health affects you on a daily basis.
-This is usually followed by a face to face medical assessment.
+This may be followed by a face to face medical assessment.
 If you don't fill in and return the form or take part in the medical assessment, your benefit could be stopped.
 Everyone must go through the Work Capability Assessment although not everyone will be medically examined.

 The Work Capability Assessment will determine whether you have Limited Capability for Work and determine whether you should be placed in the Work Related Activity Group or the Support Group.
 If placed in the Work Related Activity Group you will be required to take part in work focussed interviews and undertake Work Related Activity.
 This interview will initially take place in your local jobcentre and will involve a discussion on ways to return to work.
 This could include volunteering, Permitted Work, C.V.
 Preparation and Interview Techniques, information on local support or a referral to the Work Programme.
 If placed in the Support Group you are not required to take part in interviews or undertake Work Related Activity.
 However, you can voluntarily access support to return to work.

 ESA is paid at an assessment rate for the first 13 weeks or until after the initial Work Capability Assessment.
-You will then be moved on to the Main Phase and an additional component is paid.
-The Work Related Activity Component is paid in return for participating in work related interviews and agreeing an Action Plan.
+You will then be moved on to the Main Phase and an additional component may be paid.
 People who receive the Support Component are not required to have Work-focussed Interviews or undertake Work Related Activity but can volunteer.
 Special rules apply to terminally ill people (Have a progressive disease and are not expected to live for more than another 6 months.).
 ESA customers will automatically be placed in the Support Group.
-Terminally ill customers should apply for DLA as soon as possible.
+Terminally ill customers should apply for PIP as soon as possible.
+To claim ESA, you can apply online Employment and Support Allowance (ESA):